 Finally, season with salt and pepper to taste.
 Your pesto is ready to be used however you like!

-Pesto is perfectly good to freeze.
-If you've made a lot of pesto, it's a good idea to freeze it in small portions so that you can remove and defrost small amounts as and when needed.
+Pesto is good to freeze.
+If you’ve made a lot of pesto, it’s a great idea to freeze it in small portions so that you can remove and defrost small amounts as and when needed.
 The easiest way to do this is to use an ice cube tray.
 Pack each tray with some of the pesto mixture, and freeze so that you have little pesto cubes.
-Then. remove the frozen cubes and store in an airtight container/bag in your freezer, and defrost as needed.
+Then. remove the frozen cubes store them in an airtight container/bag in your freezer, and defrost them as needed.

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.